tnebooks/12th-zoology/content.en/zoology/human-health-and-diseases/_index.md

 Tobacco is smoked, chewed and used as snuff.
 It increases the carbon monoxide content of blood and reduces the concentration of haem bound oxygen, thus causing oxygen deficiency in the body.
 Tobacco contains **nicotine, carbon monoxide** and **tars,** which cause problems in the heart, lung and nervous system.
 Adrenal glands are stimulated by nicotine to release adrenaline and nor adrenaline which increases blood pressure and heart beat.

-**7.3.1 Addiction and dependence** Addiction is a physical or psychological
+### Addiction and dependence

-need to do or take or use certain substance such as alcohol, to the point where it could be harmful to the individual.
+Addiction is a physical or psychological need to do or take or use certain substance such as alcohol, to the point where it could be harmful to the individual.
 This addictive behaviour can be personally destructive to a person.
 Overtime addicts start to lose not only their jobs, homes and money, but also friendship, family relationships and contact with the normal world.
 Addiction to drugs and alcohol can lead to a psychological attachment to certain effects such as **euphoria** and temporary feeling of well being.

 Repeated use of drugs and alcohol may affect the tolerance level of the receptors present in the body.
 These receptors then